notifhy/discord-bot/README.md

 # Project Status

 NotifHy was made before Hypixel clearly defined the rules of their API.
 Now, this bot violates the rules established at https://api.hypixel.net/.
-For this reason, this project has been abandoned, and no more work will be done on refactoring, bug fixes, or similar.
+For this reason, this project has been (somewhat) abandoned, and no more work will (probably) be done on refactoring, bug fixes, or similar.
 Contact Attituding at [attituding@outlook.com](mailto:attituding@outlook.com "attituding@outlook.com") if you have any questions.

 As a side note, if you decide to use some of this code, please note that many parts of this bot are designed terribly.
 Good luck.